knowit/kubernetes-workshop/docs/_docs/workshop/service-discovery.md

 (FYI, curl is a tool to transfer data for instance using HTTP.)

 Let's try this.
-We'll use your existing service to curl from, and fire up one new service in the same namespace and one in another workspace.
+We'll use one of your existing pods to curl from, and fire up one new service in the same namespace and one in another workspace.

 ## Task: Create service in same namespace